-Often in a French kitchen, the first test assigned to a new chef is the making of an omelet.
+Often in a French kitchen, the first test assigned to a new chef is the making of an omelette or omelet.
 Like all things, perfection is often hard to attain, but practice makes perfect.
 The elegance of this omelet is in its simplicity.
 A mixture of fresh herbs is delicately folded into creamy eggs— a beautiful addition to any brunch menu.

 For the conventional omelet: